Overcoming issues during an iProcurement punchout implementation for an event technology services company.

 What is a Punchout?

 Punchout provides the ability to link out from Oracle iProcurement to a vendor's eCommerce site to shop, place items into a cart, and return that cart to their own procurement application to continue purchasing within their designated workflow.
 The resulting purchase order is then sent back to the supplier for order fulfillment.
-This is a mechanism by which buyers/requestors can navigate to supplier’s website directly from iProcurement.
+This is a mechanism by which buyers/requestors can navigate to the supplier’s website directly from iProcurement.

 - Oracle E-Business Suite (R12.1.3)